nicksiuxs/nodejs-course/README.md

 ### Differences between async y sync

 async allow to continue with the excution, the sync wait to the end the task to continue with others task

+### HTTP Module

+This module can provides a set up a web server
+See more information in [documentation](https://nodejs.org/api/http.html)